The Pallisers Explained

 12 to 19

 The Eustace Diamonds disappear and Lizzie Eustace is embroiled in a society scandal.
 The Duke of Omnium dies and Plantagenet and Lady Glencora inherit the title.
-Phineas Finn is accused of the murder of a fellow MP and Madame Max arrives in Prague to find evidence to prove his innocence.
+Phineas Finn is accused of the murder of a fellow MP and Madame Max travels to Prague to find evidence to prove his innocence.
 Squeezes into eight episodes the main events of Trollope's Palliser novels The Eustace Diamonds and Phineas Redux.

 20 to 26